sarschu/sarschu.github.io/_pages/about.md

 (Friedrich-Alexander-Universität Erlangen-Nürnberg)

 ## News
+__November 2020:__ I started a blog about my experience working with domain experts and technical experts.
 __March 2020:__ I am working for Amboss GmbH now.
 Great company!
 Excited to see how we can use AI to make Amboss even better.
 __20th January 2020:__ Giving a talk on curation technologies in digital health at [Qurator 2020 – Conference on Digital Curation Technologies](https://qurator.ai/conference-qurator-2020/program-1st-day/)
 __upcoming March 2020:__ Interdisciplinary College 2020: Curiosity, Risk and Reward.
 Visit the [website](https://interdisciplinary-college.org/)